 Audacity gave me the courage to raise my rates 3x in the middle of a pandemic right after losing all my clients.

-Audacity is why I charge $1 per word for content writing and $1,000 for my topic authority course.
+Audacity is why I charge $1 per word for content writing.
 It’s not because I’m better than everybody else or I have proven my worth, but simply because I can, and I do.

 Before I go too deep, let me tell you a short story to give you context.